 The headship of the husband is an un-refutable biblical truth; but headship does not mean ‘mastership’.
 Wives are not objects to be ‘owned’ and ‘controlled’.
 They are to be loved as daughters of The Most High God just as husbands are sons of the Most High God.
 Men and women are equal but they are different and so are their roles, abilities and responsibilities (Genesis 1:27; Galatians 3:28; Ephesians 5:21).

-We must come to terms with the fact that ‘Headship’ in it’s true sense means ‘Leadership’, not ownership, nor supremacy over wives’.
+We must come to terms with the fact that ‘Headship’ in it’s true sense means ‘Leadership’, not ownership, nor ‘supremacy over wives’.
 This truth should be clearly understood.
 And leadership is a role God has assigned not only to husbands but to every men!
 And like every other responsibility of a Christian man, Christian husbands must lead their wives and Children by example just as Christ is leading His Church by being the perfect example!
 He, though without any sin, went through unimaginable suffering, endure excruciating pain, faced multiple rejections, was shamed like a lowly criminal, abandoned like no other, bled and ultimately died to save His bride from nothing ordinary but from the fiery wrath of God and eternal damnation.
 He denied and emptied Himself for His bride (Philippians 2:7).
-That is ‘how’ He loves His bride!
+That is ‘how’ He loved His bride!

-We cannot thank God enough for those faithful and godly men who bravely shouldered their God given roles of leading by example, and are constantly looking to God for strength to do just so.
+We cannot thank God enough for those faithful and godly men who bravely shouldered their God given role and responsibility of leading by example, and are constantly looking to God for strength to do just so.
 Since they diligently seek His face through their dedication and sacrifice, God moved in our midst to bring about significant changes and impacts in the Church and society, which is an overflow of God’s grace that started from their own households.

 Also, in instances where the wife does not consider her husband as her head, the husband is still required to have Christ as his head.
 Any man or husband who has Christ as his head will not have to worry about their prayers being hindered, which is a sign of true fellowship with God.
 Any man who have true fellowship with God has his needs taken care of, that too, by God!
 And if a godly woman is what that husband needs, the God who promised to provide for all his needs will give him exactly that (Philippians 4:19).
-And He who did not spare his own Son, but gave him up for us all–how will He not also, along with Him, graciously give us all things (Romans 8:32)?
+And He who did not spare his own Son, but gave him up for us all, how will He not also, along with Him, graciously give us all things (Romans 8:32)?

 Back to the beginning:

 Genesis 1 told us that when God created the heaven and the earth and everything else, He made an observation each time when He was done for the day and saw that “it was good”.
 On the sixth day, when He created Man, He observed that “it was not good for the man to be alone” (Genesis 2:18).
 So God created for Adam, a wife, to complete him and to be his helpmate.
 And then, God observed that it was not “just good” but “very good” (Genesis 1:31) because His creation was now complete with Eve, a woman.
+Adam was now whole and complete.

 God knew what Adam needed and He created Eve for him without ever consulting him.
 We dare to say that Eve literally and spiritually completed Adam.
 Whatever was lacking in Adam, God fulfilled it in Eve.
 Likewise, whatever a husband lacks, God fulfills it in his wife and that makes them ‘two becoming one flesh’ and therefore complete in every sense of the term.